7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 There are other things that can be done with this bearing block, and improvements are left as an exercise for the reader.
 Here are some ideas.

-* Change the counter-bore hole inset based on bolt size.
+* Change the counter-bore hole inset based on bolt size (M2 vs M5).
 * Add a boss for the bearing to press into instead of having it be flush with the plate.
 * Change the `block_width` and `block_height` parameters to round to the nearest 10 to keep dimensions nice and even.
 Keep in mind that underneath everything, Semblage is just executing a Python script, and so all the rules that apply to Python can apply to your parameters (which are just Python variables).

+## Finished

+That is it, you have finished your first Semblage tutorial.
+More tutorials will be added in the future, but for now, please try Semblage out and feel free to ask questions or make comments on the [community channels](community.md#communication-channels).